Periodontal Therapy Plano, TX

 Periodontal Therapy in Plano, TX

 Dr. Grapevine provides comprehensive periodontal therapy treatments for gum disease.
-Our Plano, TX dental care team implements a personalized approach to treating periodontal disease for long-term and effective treatment.
+Our Plano, TX, dental care team, implements a personalized approach to treating periodontal disease for long-term and effective treatment.

 Treating Gum Disease

 Early detection and treatment of periodontal disease can prevent further damage to the teeth, gums, and jaw.
-Biannual dental health exams at our Plano, TX dentist office include a thorough screening for signs of gum disease.
+Biannual dental health exams at our Plano, TX, dentist office include a thorough screening for signs of gum disease.
 When caught as gingivitis, thorough dental cleaning of the teeth and gums is often enough to remove harmful bacteria.

 Twice yearly dental cleanings in combination with good at-home oral hygiene can help to keep your teeth and gums healthy long term.

 Left untreated, gum disease will begin to cause a series of related oral and systemic health concerns.
 Advanced gum disease causes the gums to swell.
-Once the gums are inflamed, they separate from the teeth and begin to recede.
+Once the gums are inflamed, they separate from the teeth and recede.

 A receding gum line could cause the shifting or loss of the teeth.
-Many patients who do not treat their gum disease experience bone deterioration and even facial regression.
+Many patients who do not treat their gum disease experience bone deterioration and facial regression.

 Recent studies show ties between gum disease and a patient’s systemic health.
-Patients with gum disease are at a higher risk for heart attacks, cardiovascular disease, strokes, and even disease like Parkinson’s and Alzheimer’s.
+Patients with gum disease are at a higher risk for heart attacks, cardiovascular disease, strokes, and even diseases like Parkinson’s and Alzheimer’s.

 Stages of Gum Disease